zahnjm/applied-angular/instructor/labs/counter.md

 ### Routing

-In the `src/app/counter-lab` folder, create a file called `counter.routes.ts`.
+In the `src/counter-lab` folder, create a file called `counter.routes.ts`.

 > Hint: You can use the `ngfr` snippet for this if you like.

 This should expose a `const` called `COUNTER_ROUTES` with one route defined.

 - Path should be an empty string (e.g. `''`)
-- Component should be the `CounterComponent`
+- Component should be the `Counter`

 In the `app.routes.ts` file, create a new route called `counter-lab`, that _lazy loads_ the `./counter/counter.routes`.